fritids/wp-birthday-users/readme.txt

 == Changelog ==

+= 0.1.4 =
+* Fixed error with breakspace at the end of the php-file
+* Add extra functionality

 = 0.1.3 =
 * Fixed bugfix: when no filled in birthdays
 * Fixed empty names in overview